 - There are usually more warp threads per square inch than there are weft threads.
 The extra density adds strength.

-When to Use Straight Grain Cuts
+When to Use Straight Grain Cuts of Fabric

 - Fabric squares and rectangles are nearly always cut with their edges along the straight grains to minimize stretch during sewing and handling.